Today, I’m going to explain how to think about and create a homeschool schedule that will work for your family.

 A friend of mine works nights, so her kids wake, eat, and play independently in the morning while she sleeps in, then they get schoolwork done between 11 am and 3 pm.

 Remember, learning can happen anywhere, so keep working to think outside the box of kids-in-desks-with-worksheets.
 I love “stacking” an educational item onto something we already do.

 We already eat breakfast together every morning, so I add on a few of our school readings to be done during and after breakfast.

 If your family has a bedtime reading routine, stack a few read-alouds from your curriculum onto that time.
 If there is written work for that book, it can be completed the next day.

 If your family drives 20 minutes to and from an evening activity, bring your musical musical math memorization or an audiobook in the car.

 Add 15 minutes to everything in your plan so that when something comes up, you aren’t stressed the rest of the day.

-If you are gone for 2 hours in the afternoon, block out 2.5.
-If you expect math to take 45 minutes, plan an hour.
+If you are gone for 2 hours in the afternoon, pretend like it’s 2.5.
+If you expect math to take 45 minutes, plan for it to take an hour.